 Change in Pension Value and Non-Qualified Deferred Compensation Earnings.
 Amounts reported represent the actuarial change of the benefit that the NEOs (other than Messrs.
 Zinsner and Schell) have in the tax-qualified pension plan and, for certain individuals, the supplemental benefit under the plan that offsets certain amounts under the non-qualified deferred compensation plan.
 Year-to-year differences in the present value of the accumulated benefit arise mainly from changes in the interest rate used to calculate present value and the participant's age approaching 65.
 The NEOs generally had an overall increase in 2023 compared to 2022 because the interest rate used to calculate present value decreased from 5.6% for 2022 to 5.3% for 2023.
 Prior to the plan's closure to new employees in 2011, when Mr. Gelsinger was previously an Intel employee, he was a participant in the tax-qualified pension plan and the supplemental benefit.
 Upon rehire in 2021, Mr. Gelsinger was not eligible for additional pension benefits.
-In 2023, the change in pension value and non-qualified deferred compensation plan; however, she was not eligible for the supplemental benefit under the plan.
+In 2023, the change in pension value and non-qualified deferred compensation for Mr. Gelsinger was tied to the benefits that were earned when he was previously an Intel employee prior to 2011.
+Ms. Johnston Holthaus is a participant in the tax-qualified pension plan; however, she was not eligible for the supplemental benefit under the plan.
 Ms. Johnston Holthaus' pension value did not change in 2023.
 Ms. Rivera is a participant in the tax-qualified pension plan and is eligible for the supplemental benefit under the plan.
 In 2023, she had a loss in pension value of \$30,000.
 Messrs.
-Zinsner and Schell were not eligible for pension benefits, see "Pension Benefits for Fiscal Year 2023" on page 90.
+Zinsner and Schell were not eligible for pension benefits for Fiscal Year 2023" on page 90.